People either absolutely love or completely despise pickles.

 You’re probably here because you’re in the former group, you’ve found an old jar of pickles, and now you’re wondering:

 We’ve got you covered.
-In this article, we’ll go over:
+In this article, we’ll go over the following:

 - The ways to identify a pickle that has gone bad